Loom Network Price Tops $0.0481 on Major Exchanges (LOOM)

 Loom Network Token Profile

-Loom Network’s genesis date was March 3rd, 2018.
+Loom Network launched on March 3rd, 2018.
 Loom Network’s total supply is 1,300,000,000 tokens and its circulating supply is 1,132,425,698 tokens.
+The official message board for Loom Network is medium.com/loom-network.
+The Reddit community for Loom Network is https://reddit.com/r/loomnetwork and the currency’s Github account can be viewed here.
+Loom Network’s official website is loomx.io.
 Loom Network’s official Twitter account is @loomnetwork and its Facebook page is accessible here.
-Loom Network’s official website is loomx.io.
-The Reddit community for Loom Network is https://reddit.com/r/loomnetwork and the currency’s Github account can be viewed here.
-The official message board for Loom Network is medium.com/loom-network.

 Buying and Selling Loom Network

-It is usually not currently possible to buy alternative cryptocurrencies such as Loom Network directly using US dollars.
-Investors seeking to trade Loom Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Loom Network using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Loom Network directly using U.S. dollars.
+Investors seeking to trade Loom Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Loom Network using one of the aforementioned exchanges.

 Receive News & Updates for Loom Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loom Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.